MateuszGrab/AIGrow/README.md

 > This repository contains code for AIGrow, written mostly by GPT4 as a language for more native AI language.

+IT IS WIP,
+Builds are failing, but we (Me and GPT4) are working on it

 # Language name: AIGrow

 AIGrow is a programming language specifically designed for the growth and development of AI models.
 It focuses on optimizing various aspects of traditional programming languages to better cater to the complexities and unique requirements of AI model creation and optimization.